nektro/andesite/README.md

 $ ./andesite
 ```

+`go build` is used here instead of `go run main.go` because `go run` creates a new binary every time which, since this program is a server, will request a firewall exception on every run.
+Using `go build` overwrites the same binary `./andesite` over and over again as changes are made.

 ### Options
 - -root **Required**
     - A relative or absolute path to which you wish for Andesite to serve